Lawsuit Info Center / Car Accident Settlement Guide

 Consider the Merits of Your Case

 Once you’ve found an attorney you like, ask about how they plan to handle your case.
-Is the person likely to settle out of court, or do they feel comfortable pursuing a trial in front of a judge and jury?
+Is the person likely to settle the car accident claim out of court, or do they feel comfortable pursuing a trial in front of a judge and jury?
 Consider their communication style.
 Some attorneys handle everything on your behalf and notify you of important updates.
 But you may prefer regular updates of the progress of your case.
 Discuss these things with your potential attorney before you decide to hire them.

 It’s also important to ask about the anticipated outcome of your case.
 Lawyers who promise large sums of money for a car crash, for example, could be cause for concern.
 Because every case is different, it’s difficult to anticipate the exact outcome of a specific situation.
 Attorneys should give ballpark figures instead of precise settlement amounts.
 When someone assures you a specific dollar amount, consider it a red flag.